Lazr1026/unbrick/README.md

 Wii U Board:
 ![](./assets/images/solder.jpg)

 - It should look like this when finished.
 Use that pad off to the side as `GND`.
-(Taken from Kaflukes CBHC Hardmod Guide)
 ![](./assets/images/done.png)

 ## Fixing the NAND